 Sale and purchase activity within the sector is influenced both by sentiment and by the availability of capital.
-A notable phenomenon in the second half of 2020 was the accelerated purchasing of secondhand tonnage by liner companies in order to cover their forward capacity needs in a strengthening demand environment with tightening supply fundamentals.
+A notable phenomenon in the second half of 2020 and the first two months of 2021 was the accelerated purchasing of secondhand tonnage by liner companies in order to cover their forward capacity needs in a strengthening demand environment with tightening supply fundamentals.